|

 identified and put on trial;

-. that the Iranian state end its campaign of human rights violations
+. that the Iranian state end its campaign of human rights violations in

 Iranian Kurdistan.